 School Finance 101

-If there is one unalterable truth about school resource management, it is this: the laws of imageeconomics do not discriminate.
+If there is one unalterable truth about school resource management, it is this: the laws of economics do not discriminate.
 The laws of economics apply equally to both religious and non-religious institutions, regardless of their mission.
 The laws of economics are not religious.

 Economic laws, like physical laws, apply universally to all regardless of one’s religion, one’s motives, or one’s hopes and dreams.
 Economic laws can no more be circumvented than the law of gravity because the laws of economics are as much a creation of God as the laws of physics.